sahil0286/convertext/README.md

 - Online Notepad: Online free notepad.
 - Mode: Mode will change background in Dark mode and Light mode.

-## Getting Started

-To use the ConverText application, follow these steps:

-1. Clone the repository: `git clone https://github.com/sahil0286/convertext.git`
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`
-4. Open your web browser and navigate to `http://localhost:3000`.
-5. Enter the text you want to convert in the input box.
-6. Select the desired conversion option from the available buttons.
-7. View the converted text in the Inpute area.

 ## Screenshot

 ![c1](https://github.com/sahil0286/convertext/assets/119412630/16e49c3d-db5c-43b2-b1d3-f8c0c7ee7857)